The Renewable Heat Incentive (RHI) *Updated For 2021*

-The rate of domestic RHI payments up until now have changed year on year, using a degression system to control the budget of the scheme.
-However, at the end of May 2019, the Department for Business, Energy and Industry Strategy (BEIS) announced that there would be no degression from 1st July 2019 onwards.
+The rate of domestic RHI payments up until now has changed year on year, using a degression system to control the budget of the scheme.
+However, at the end of May 2019, the BEIS announced that there would be no degression from 1st July 2019 onwards.

 The Story So Far

 The Renewable Heat Incentive (RHI) has been supporting the installation of renewable heating systems since it was first introduced in April 2014.

 Set up in a bid to minimise the effects of climate change, the scheme is designed to support the uptake of renewable energy and can be neatly summed up the Minister of State for Energy and Intellectual Property: